CourseReps/ECEN489-Spring2016/Students/ctg123/Project3/README.md

 - WebView application
 - GPS location of the device

-Below is the Classes used for Augmented Reality

 ## Project Checklist
 - Framework for Augmented reality activity and Simple two button interface was created.
 - 3D rendered sphere model was successfully created on placed on the Surfaceview of the phone screen.